 xx.
 Pescadero and Butano Creek Sediment TMDL

-The San Francisco Bay Regional Water Quality Control Board adopted the Pescadero and Butano Creek Sediment TMDL on June 13, 2018 to address the impairment of Pescadero and Butano Creek due to sediment.
+The San Francisco Bay Regional Water Quality Control Board adopted the Pescadero and Butano Creek Sediment TMDL on June 13, 2018, to address the impairment of Pescadero and Butano Creek due to sediment.
 The only known point sources of sediment to the watershed are associated with stormwater runoff from state highways, municipalities, and construction sites; which are regulated by NPDES permits.
 Construction sites that discharge into the Pescadero-Butano Creek watershed are therefore considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-The Pescadero and Butano Creek Sediment TMDL set the sediment waste load allocation (WLA) for construction stormwater runoff at 150 tons/year, which is equivalent to the current load from construction sites.
-Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this WLA.
+The Pescadero and Butano Creek Sediment TMDL set the sediment waste load allocation for construction stormwater runoff at 150 tons/year, which is equivalent to the current load from construction sites.
+Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this waste load allocation.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit upon its effective date.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.

 The final compliance deadline for the Pescadero and Butano Creek Sediment TMDL is June 13, 2038.
 Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance by June 13, 2038.